 Appliances.
 The VA loan doesn’t require appliances to convey with the home.
 But if you show a property where appliances aren’t included you’ll want to watch for exposed wires or other safety concerns that could raise a red flag for the appraiser.
 If the appraiser finds a health or safety hazard they can require appliances be put in prior to closing.

 Heating.
 The VA requires a traditional heating system in working order.
 A wood-burning stove or solar panels will need to be supported by a traditional heating system.
 The idea is that if a homeowner goes on vacation they aren’t keeping a wood-burning stove running, so the traditional heating system is in place as a back-up in order to prevent freezing pipes.
 If you live in a location where the temperatures rarely dip below freezing, talk with the loan officer and take a look at local requirements to see if a variance is in place.

 Manufactured Home.
 Check the listing and take a good look at the property.
 If it’s considered a manufactured home be sure that both the buyer and the lender are aware of this from the beginning.
-Not all lenders, including Veterans United, offer financing on manufactured properties.
+Not all lenders offer financing on manufactured properties (Veterans United does in certain cases).
 Manufactured properties can vary from single-wide trailers to homes that look just like stick-built properties.
 If in doubt, check for a HUD tag.

 Communication is Key